tritongrader/tritongrader/README.md

 The library currently supports three types of test cases:
 - I/O-based tests (`IOTestCase`),
-- Basic return code-based tests (`BasicTestCase`), and
+- Basic exit status-based tests (`BasicTestCase`), and
 - Custom tests (`CustomTestCase`).

 #### Basic Test Cases
-`BasicTestCase` runs a command in the terminal and evaluates the return code to determine if the test passes.
+`BasicTestCase` runs a command in the terminal and evaluates the exit status to determine if the test passes.
 The output of the command are stored for information only.

-The expected return code can be configured during test initialization, in case a failure return code is expected.
+The expected exit status can be configured during test initialization, in case a failure exit status is expected.

 #### I/O-based tests